Edit a JFrog CLI Server Configuration

-jf config edit updates an existing server entry in the CLI configuration.
+jf config edit updates an existing server entry in the JFrog CLI configuration.
 In a normal terminal, the command opens interactive prompts so you can change fields safely.
-In CI/CD or scripts, you can pass --interactive=false and flags for only the values you want to change — with important caveats about fields that are cleared when not supplied.
+In continuous integration and continuous delivery (CI/CD) or scripts, you can pass --interactive=false and flags for only the values you want to change.
+You must understand which fields clear when you do not supply them.

-Prerequisite: JFrog CLI is installed on your PATH, and at least one server is already configured.
+Prerequisite.
+JFrog CLI is installed on your PATH, and at least one server is already configured.
 To list server IDs, use jf config show.
-To create a server, see jf config add.
+To create a server, see Add a JFrog CLI server configuration.

 🚧

-When running non-interactively (either by passing --interactive=false or in any environment where $CI is set, since the CLI automatically disables interactive mode when $CI=true), any field you do not explicitly pass as a flag will be cleared and saved as empty.
+When you run non-interactively (either by passing --interactive=false or in any environment where $CI is set, since the JFrog CLI automatically disables interactive mode when $CI=true), any field you do not explicitly pass as a flag is cleared and saved as empty.
 The command exits 0 with no error or warning.
-Always pass every field you want to preserve when running non-interactively, and verify results with jf config show <server-id> afterwards.
+Always pass every field you want to preserve when you run non-interactively, and verify results with jf config show <server-id> afterwards.

 This topic covers: